BSUSoftware/BsuTest/Instructions.md

 That said, what we would like to see is a general understanding of what the code is doing and possibly your solution to some if not all the challenges. <br/>
 On the file Resources.DM you'll find links to documentation/videos that may help you, if you need more info pop us an email and remember that Google and stack overflow are your friends! :)

+# How do I send you my solution?
+We would like for you to create a private repository on your GitHub account and invite BSUSoftware as collaborator.
+If this is not possible please contact us so we can find an alternative solution.

 # How do I run the application?
 Clone this repository to your local machine and open it in Visual Studio. <br/>
 Once the application has loaded, right click on the solution name and select "Set Startup Projects..." <br/>